This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Identifying Ready to Harvest Squash

-You’ll know your summer squash is ready when it reaches the ideal size and color.
-Picking it too late can affect the texture and flavor, so act promptly.
+You’ll know your summer squash is ready when it reaches the right size and shows proper color development on its skin.

 Checking Summer Squash Size